Arbalest: Nomenclature

 The term "arbalest" is sometimes used interchangeably with "crossbow".
 Arbalest is a Medieval French word originating from the Roman name arcuballista (from arcus 'bow' + ballista 'missile-throwing engine'), which was then used for crossbows, although originally used for types of artillery.
-Modern French uses the word arbalète, which is linguistically one step further from the stem (disappearance of the s phoneme in the last syllable, before the t).

-The word applies to both crossbow and arbalest (the latter may be referred to as a heavy crossbow, but an actual heavy crossbow may not be the same as an arbalest).
-In some cases, the word has been used to refer to arbalists, the people who actually used the weapon.
+Modern French uses the word arbalète, which is linguistically one step further from the stem, due to the disappearance of the s phoneme in the last syllable.
+This form of the word applies to both crossbows and arbalests (the latter may be referred to as a heavy crossbow, but an actual heavy crossbow may not be the same as an arbalest).